nd1012/wan24-PoeditParser/src/wan24-PoeditParser CLI/README.md

 		".ext",
 		...
 	],
-	"Merge": false// (optional) Set to true to merge your custom configuration with the default configuration }
+	"MergeOutput": true,// (optional) Merge the extracted keywords to the existing output PO file "FailOnError": true,// (optional) To fail thewhole process on any error "Merge": false// (optional) Set to true to merge your custom configuration with the default configuration }
 ```